Khintchine's theorem and Diophantine approximation on manifolds: Proof of Theorem

-The goal is to prove \eqref{eq1.4}, that is to give an explicit exponentially decaying bound for the measure of Minor Arcs $\fM(\ve, t)$, and to establish the structural claim about $\fM(\ve, t)$ that it can be written as a union of balls of radius $\ve e^{-t/2}$ of multiplicity $\le N_d$.
+The goal is to prove \eqref{eq1.4}, that is to give an explicit exponentially decaying bound for the measure of the special part $\fM(\ve, t)$, and to establish the structural claim about $\fM(\ve, t)$ that it can be written as a union of balls of radius $\ve e^{-t/2}$ of multiplicity $\le N_d$.
 Specifically, we prove the following statement.

 \begin{proposition} Suppose $\cU\subset\R^d$ is open, $\vv x_0\in\cU$, $\vv f:\cU\to\R^n$ be given as in \eqref{eq3.2} and is $l$--nondegenerate at $\vv x_0$.
 Then there is a ball $B_0\subset\cU$ centred at $\vv x_0$ and constants $K_0,t_0>0$ depending on $\vv f$ and $B_0$ only with the following properties.
 For any $0<\ve\le 1$ and every $t\ge t_0$ we have that the set defined by \eqref{eq:minor1} satisfies